-Borussia Dortmund’s two-year grip on the title will likely be released on Saturday as Bundesliga leader Bayern Munich needs only a single point to clinch the championship.
-But with the club's Champions League aspirations still intact and an automatic berth in next year’s tournament yet to be clinched, the holders still have it all to play for as the season enters its home stretch.
+Borussia Dortmund’s two-year grip on the title will likely be released on Saturday as Bundesliga leaders Bayern Munich need only a single point to clinch the championship.
+But with their Champions League aspirations still intact and an automatic berth in next year’s tournament yet to be clinched, the holders still have it all to play for as the season enters its home stretch.

-Augsburg, meanwhile, welcomes midfielder Tobias Werner back from suspension but is still without goalkeepers Alex Manninger and Simon Jentzsch, who have Achilles and finger injuries, respectively.
+Augsburg, meanwhile, welcome midfielder Tobias Werner back from suspension but are still without goalkeepers Alex Manninger and Simon Jentzsch, who have Achilles and finger injuries, respectively.

 The Bavarian side will also be missing defender Ronny Philip, who has a knee injury, and midfielder Koo Ja-Cheol, who has an abdominal strain.

 |DID YOU KNOW?|

 - Since losing the derby to Schalke, Borussia Dortmund have won their last two Bundesliga matches by a combined score of 7-2.

 - Dortmund have kept just a single clean sheet in their last eight Bundesliga matches.